maheshrayas/gcpPowerCycle/README.md

 go mod vendor

 ## TODO:
-1. Run the cloudfunctions at the timely interval (every 30 mins)
+1. Run the cloudfunctions at the timely interval (every 30 mins) using Google cloud scheduler
 2. Documentation
 3. Unit test